xiaoxi-s/STL/README.md

 # STL

 Implement basic algorithm, adaptor, container, iterator, functors in STL.
+There would be concepts & questions related with each file based on the concepts learned from implementation.

 ## Environment